EADS CASA C-295: Design

 The C-295 has also been designed to facilitate multi-role operations and has been produced in a wide range of configurations.
 Numerous customers have opted to arm their aircraft to perform intelligence surveillance and reconnaissance (ISR) operations, being outfitted with various sensors such as a multi-mission radar unit; it can even be equipped as a gunship and tasked with providing close air support to ground forces.
 When appropriately furnished, the C-295 can conduct electronic signals intelligence (ELINT), medical evacuation (MEDEVAC), and maritime patrol aircraft (MPA) duties.
 Palletised equipment, enabling its rapid installation and removal, is available to outfit the aircraft for use as a VIP transport, aerial refuelling tanker, and water bomber.

-The cockpit of the C-295 is furnished with dual controls, having been intended to be flown by a pilot and a co-pilot.
+The cockpit of the C-295 is furnished with dual controls, flown by a pilot and a co-pilot.
 It is typically equipped with the Highly Integrated Avionics System (HIAS), based on the digital Topdeck suite produced by the French avionics firm Thales.
 It also features an Integrated Engine Data and Warning System that manages the engine and fuel systems and alerts pilots to detected faults along with other key information.
 A Honeywell RDR-1400C weather radar is also typically installed to facilitate instrument flight rules (IFR) operations.
-The avionics have been designed so that the aircraft can also be operated according to civil standards as well as military ones, including the stringent FAR-25 requirements.
+The avionics have been designed so that the aircraft can also be operated according to civil standards as well as military ones, including FAR-25 requirements.